Stanley Biber: Sex reassignment surgery

 Dr. Biber began performing vaginal construction surgeries when they were fairly rudimentary and refined the procedures around a half dozen times to achieve a more natural and realistic look.
 Biber's practice became the first private-practice transgender surgery center in the United States.
 During his career, Dr. Biber performed more than 2,300 male-to-female genital reassignment surgeries and 1,000 female-to-male surgeries.
-At the height of his practice he was doing as many as four gender change operations a week.
+At the height of his practice he was doing as many as five gender change operations a week.

 When Dr. Biber began his practice on gender changing surgeries, they were so rare in number in the United States that none of it was covered by any medical insurance and there were no widely used restrictions or guidelines on who qualified for a procedure.
 Biber made up his own criteria, trying to avoid performing an operation on someone who might later regret it.
 He identified schizophrenics and "effeminate homosexuals" and populations who may mistake themselves for transgender whom he wished to not operate on.
 Some of Dr. Biber's practices in restriction became codified with insurance companies or more common place among practices as the number of doctors performing the surgeries increased and insurance companies began to cover some operations.
 Those practices included psychological evaluations, a certain period of time spent with a psychiatrist, at least a year spent presenting in feminine dress, and at least a year spent taking feminizing hormones.
 If Dr. Biber was unsure whether to approve a patient for surgery he would sometimes recommend a more reversible procedure such as breast implants and invite the patient to return if they still wanted the genital reconstruction after having done that.

 Biber also trained dozens of other surgeons in sex reassignment surgery techniques and maintained a regular surgical practice of delivering babies, removing tonsils, and replacing knee and hip joints.
 In 1985 Biber reported that transexual surgeries accounted for about 20% of his total work.
-Dr. Marci Bowers, another Ob/Gyn by practice and trans woman herself, was trained by Biber and began to study under him in order to take over his practice so he could retire in 1998.
+Dr. Marci Bowers, another ob/gyn by practice and a trans woman herself, was trained by Biber and began to study under him in order to take over his practice so he could retire in 1998.